Long Distance Walking Routes for Beginners

 Brodick is Arran's main ferry terminal, connecting to Ardrossan on the mainland.
 You can catch a bus from Sannox to Brodick once you've completed the route.
 Find more public transport on Arran.

-- Arran Brewery - stop along the way at Cladach for a pint of Arran's finest ale or beer, made by fine island ingredients or take a tour to learn how the taste is crafted.
+- Arran Brewery - stop along the way at Cladach for a pint of Arran's finest ale or beer.

 - Location: Argyll & The Isles